disarah/15-466-f24-base4/README.md

 How To Play:

+You are a Raccoon that likes shiny things.
 (TODO: describe the controls and (if needed) goals/strategy.)

 Sources: (TODO: list a source URL for any assets you did not create yourself.
 Make sure you have a license for the asset.)